 Jingle Shells Art and Craft Festival

 Ocean-inspired gifts from local artists, live musical performances, kids crafts, and other festivities on December 7, from 12 – 5p.m. at the Seymour Marine Discovery Center.

 Strike Out Hunger & Bowl for Free

 From November 1 – December 31, 2014, bowl a game for free when you bring a can of food to the Boardwalk Bowl for Second Harvest Food Bank of Santa Cruz County.
 This is a fun and easy way to help feed needy families this holiday season.
 The Boardwalk Bowl is across the street from the Boardwalk’s Casino Arcade.

 At The Ritz-Carlton, Half Moon Bay, bring the children in to enjoy breakfast with Santa and Mrs. Claus.
 The breakfast buffet will feature traditional morning fare with Christmas selections and a Christmas candy table on Monday, December 22, from 9:30 a.m. to 12:30 p.m. $54 per person.

 The Ritz-Carlton, San Francisco

-The legendary Teddy Bear Tea at The Ritz-Carlton, San Francisco runs from November 29-December 1 with seatings at 10 a.m. and 1 p.m.
-Children and their beloved stuffed animals are invited to assemble in The Terrace Courtyard Tent for a glamorous tea service featuring Stretchy the Elf, Holly Berry, and the giant Ritz-Carlton Teddy Bear.
-Holiday entertainment is served along with hot chocolate, holiday confections, and assorted sandwiches. $110 per guest.
+The legendary Teddy Bear Tea at The Ritz-Carlton, San Francisco runs from November 29-30 and December 5-7, 13-14, 19-23, with seatings at 10 a.m. and 1 p.m.
+Children and their beloved stuffed animals are invited to assemble in The Terrace Courtyard Tent for a glamorous tea service featuring the giant Ritz-Carlton Teddy Bear.
+Holiday entertainment is dished along with hot chocolate, holiday confections, and assorted sandwiches. $110 per guest.

 Mandarin Oriental, San Francisco